· · · · ·

 I love to serve Cornish Hens with Grand Marnier Stuffing during the holidays.
 Apricot-glazed Cornish hens, with a cornbread stuffing flavored with dried apricots, pine nuts, and orange-flavored Grand Marnier liqueur.

-My mother-in-law made this dish for our family one Christmas, and I thought it was simply charming.
+My mother-in-law made this dish for our family one Christmas many years ago, and I thought it was simply charming.
 The table presentation alone is quite splendid, with all those little birds on a platter.
 But the addition of the flavorful stuffing took the dinner to another level.
 Truly exquisite.

 Before that, the only other time I’d eaten a Cornish hen was at what was then called the Dixie Stampede in Branson, MO.
 Cowboy waiters served everyone these delightful little dinners of Cornish hens, corn on the cob, homemade biscuits, and I don’t even remember what else.
 But it was a fun evening of entertainment, and I recommend it, even now.